How to vlookup matching values from right to left in Excel?

 - Vlookup Values Across Multiple Worksheets

-- In excel, we can easily apply the vlookup function to return the matching values in a single table of a worksheet.
-But, have you ever considered that how to vlookup value across multiple worksheet?
-Supposing I have the following three worksheets with range of data, and now, I want to get part of the corresponding values based on the criteria from these three worksheets.
+- In Excel, we can easily apply the VLOOKUP function to return the matching values in a single table of a worksheet.
+But have you ever considered how to vlookup value across multiple worksheets?
+Supposing I have the following three worksheets with a range of data, and now, I want to get part of the corresponding values based on the criteria from these three worksheets.

 - Use Vlookup Exact And Approximate Match In Excel

-- In Excel, vlookup is one of the most important functions for us to search a value in the left-most column of the table and return the value in the same row of the range.
-But, do you apply the vlookup function successfully in Excel?
-This article, I will talk about how to use the vlookup function in Excel.
+- In Excel, VLOOKUP is one of the most important functions for us to search for a value in the left-most column of the table and return the value in the same row of the range.
+But, do you apply the VLOOKUP function successfully in Excel?
+In this article, I will talk about how to use the VLOOKUP function in Excel.

 - Vlookup Matching Value From Bottom To Top In Excel